Omnipotent Youth Society (album): Influence

 Li Guangping, from the Chinese Music Media Awards committee, spoke highly of OYS: "(OYS) is the best dark horse in the end of this year.
 (OYS) features folk rock and unfamiliar melodies, leaping thoughts like poetry, dense, subtle, and twisting metaphors, young and lazy singing like moans.
 All these features let OYS stand out among a mass of rock bands which are struggling to survive.
-I love their profound and imagistic thinking, such as ' lived like this for 30 years; until the building collapsed!' it's so graphic and shocking."
+I love their profound and imagistic thinking, such as 'lived like this for 30 years; until the building collapsed!' it's so graphic and shocking."

 Ma Shifang, a Taiwan music critic also commented positively: "In just one night, you have conquered all Chinese music critics and become the saviors of Chinese rock music."

 "The band has miraculously presented a united front of aesthetic standards of rock music," said Zhang Xiaozhou, another music critic.

 Ifeng.com, Hebei: "In the context that Chinese rock music is gradually losing a say internationally, Wan Qing (an abbreviation of OYS) managed to restore people's faith in Chinese rock and roll, bringing back the initial feeling of being touched that rock fans once had.

-After its release, the album went popular with listeners and musicians from Taiwan, and influenced the local music industry to some extent.。 Many well-known singers have covered songs of OYS.
-Zhang Xuan covered "Qinhuangdao" and "Kill That Man from Shijiazhuang, Hebe Tien covered “One Hundred Thousand Hippies, The indie rock band Lao Wang covered "Qinhuangdao", too.
+After its release, the album went popular with listeners and musicians from Taiwan, and influenced the local music industry to some extent.
+Many well-known singers have covered songs of OYS.
+Zhang Xuan covered "Qinhuangdao" and "Kill the One from Shijiazhuang, Hebe Tien covered "One Hundred Thousand Hippies", and the indie rock band Lao Wang covered "Qinhuangdao", too.
 The Taiwan band No Party for Caodong was referred to by some media as "Taipei OYS".

 The album won the Best Band Award at the 11th Chinese Music Media Awards and seven other nominations.